 If you’d like to connect more with Jasmine you can find her on IG : Love2beme29

-Also, if you want to know more about Jasmine and her journey, she and I are going live Wednesday 6/17 at 6:30pm EST to chop it up and dig a little deeper.
-Make sure you tune in to my Youtube Channel to catch it.
+Also, if you want to know more about Jasmine and her journey, she and I went live Wednesday 6/17 at 6:30pm EST to chop it up and dig a little deeper.
+You can check the replay out on my Youtube channel.

 In the meantime, check out this video Jasmine and I (as well as a few other MG ladies) collaborated on a cool idea I had for Myasthenia Gravis Awareness Month.